stdevel/katprep/doc/source/man/katprep.1.rst

 ====

-**katprep** — Python toolkit for automating system maintenance and generating patch reports along with Foreman/Katello and Red Hat Satellite 6.x
+**katprep** — Python toolkit for automating system maintenance and generating patch reports along with Foreman/Katello and Uyuni.

 DESCRIPTION
 ===========